lack3r/Developers-Pages/README.md

 # Developers-Pages
-This provides a list with developers pages provided my major teck companies to help you started
+This provides a list with developers pages provided my major tech companies to help you started

 <b>Google</b>: https://developers.google.com/